maxsitt/insect-detect-docs/docs/index.md

 results and less images required for model training.
 The biggest disadvantage at the moment is the bias in attraction for different insect groups.
-We are currently testing various shapes, colors and materials to enhance the visual attraction for specific pollinator groups (e.g. hoverflies).
+We are currently testing various shapes, colors and materials to enhance the visual attraction for specific pollinator groups (e.g. hover flies).

 !!! success "Implemented functions"

     - non-invasive, continuous automated monitoring of flower-visiting insects
     - standardized artificial flower platform as visual attractant
-    - on-device detection and tracking with provided YOLOv5n model (up to 30 fps)
+    - on-device detection and tracking with provided YOLOv5n model (up to 40 fps)
     - save images of detected insects cropped from high-resolution frames (4K)
     - low power consumption (< 4 W) and fully solar-powered
     - automated classification and analysis in subsequent step on local PC